 |Leica Q Typ 116 (⇒ lft | rgt)||3680||no||3.0||1040||fixed||YES||2000||10.0||no||no|

 |Leica D-LUX Typ 109 (⇒ lft | rgt)||2764||no||3.0||921||fixed||no||4000||11.0||no||YES|

 |Leica X Vario (⇒ lft | rgt)||no||no||3.0||920||fixed||no||2000||5.0||YES||no|

 The G16 is equipped with a zoom lens, while the X Typ 113 comes with a build-in prime.
 The G16 has a 28-140mm f/1.8-2.8 optic and the X Typ 113 offers a 35mm f/1.7 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Leica.
 The X Typ 113 offers the faster maximum aperture.

 So what is the bottom line?
 Which of the two cameras – the Leica X Typ 113 or the Canon G16 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (16.1 vs 12MP) with a 18% higher linear resolution.